philferriere/dlwin/README.md

 ![](img/keras-conda-list-2016-10.png)

 Recent builds of Keras can either use Tensorflow or Theano as a backend.
 At the time of this writing, TensorFlow supports only 64-bit Python 3.5 on Windows.
 This doesn't work for us, but if you are using Python 3.5, then by all means, feel free to give it a try.
-By default, we will use Theano as our default backend, using the commands below:
+By default, we will use Theano as our backend, using the commands below:

 ```
 $ cp ~/.keras/keras.json ~/.keras/keras.json.bak